 Long lashes never ruined anyone's day, and these certainly won't interfere with one of the most important days of your life.
 A very soft makeup look paired with voluminous lashes checks all the boxes for subtle wedding makeup.

 No Gray Skies, Just Shadow

-Grey, silver, metallic, oh my!
-The charcoal smoky eye with a shimmering highlight offers a different option for those brides who want to wear all the glam on their eyes.
+Gray, silver, metallic, oh my!
+Charcoal smoky eye with a shimmering highlight offers a different option for brides who want to wear all the glam on their eyes.
 A champagne highlight on the cheeks paired with matte nude lipstick really ties the look together in the best way possible.

 Don't have a plan other than winged eyeliner for your wedding day?
 We're here for it.
 Winged liner on the lids can add all the statement you need without worrying about anything else.
 Soft lips and blush color bring a classic look together for a lasting impression.

-The softness and sheer beauty of this look tie together delicate pink blush tones on the cheeks and lips, with very subtle champagne shadow on the eyes.
-A gorgeous approach to minimal wedding makeup that still looks as if you spent hours creating it.
+The softness and sheer beauty of this look tie together delicate pink blush tones with barely there eyeliner for a gorgeous approach to minimal wedding makeup that still looks as if you spent hours creating it.